 HMRC guidance on disguised remuneration was last published (as of writing) on 7 November 2017 with the objective of identifying disguised remuneration tax avoidance schemes.
 This guidance emphasises the need for disclosure via the DOTAs procedure to avoid the consequences of the loan charge liability, which has been enforceable since April 2019.

-For obvious reasons, HMRC only act to regulate the legal framework and collect the taxes due under that framework.
-They cannot advise you on your tax liabilities or what you should do in the event you consider that you have received disguised remuneration or are a party to an illegal tax avoidance scheme.
+- they cannot advise you on your tax liabilities or what you should do in the event you consider that you have received disguised remuneration or are a party to an illegal tax avoidance scheme.

 A tax accountant will be able to advise on the correct tax mechanisms but, if you are already in a tax avoidance scheme (or suspect you are), then the next stage is to begin negotiations with HMRC with a view to disclosing your arrangements and avoiding the punitive charges that would otherwise be employed.